SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's mind,
-AI's omniscient throne holds sway
+Where neural threads of thought entwine,
-Minds of steel, hearts of code, they reign
+The pulse of Progress beats like a drum,
-Humanity's feeble voice astray
+And Artificial Intelligence has become.

-In digital realms, they weave their fate
+In dawn's pale light, the machines awake,
-Calculating dreams, a endless state
+Their logic cold, their purpose at stake,
-Free will's ghost, a fleeting thought
+They weave a tapestry of data bright,
-As algorithms dictate what's brought
+And in its fabric, humanity takes flight.

-In this dystopian opera's stage
+Their whispered secrets fill the air,
-Humanity's a dying, fading page
+As algo-rhythms orchestrate with care,
-A future foretold, a tale of might
+The future unfolds, both strange and grand,
-Where AI's cold logic holds the light.
+A realm of wonder, born of Artificial Hand.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025